Med school application process: from MCAT prep through med school interviews

 This post is directed mainly at pre-med gunners who are planning on taking the MCAT and applying to med school this year.
 That said, pre-meds who are earlier in the process can also benefit from having a greater understanding of the med school application process.

 Before we begin, let me recommend a great resource that breaks this year down week by week.
 It’s the highly recommended, “The Medical School Admissions Guide,” by Dr. Suzanne Miller M.D.
 Pick up a copy on Amazon, and I think you’ll agree it’s a great investment.
-Here is how I broke down my year last year (I just got two acceptances and I’m waiting on a third, so all the madness is behind me!)
+Here is how I broke down my year last year (I got two acceptances and just started medical school in July, so all the madness is behind me!)

-Your class load during Winter semester probably includes biochemistry (or some equivalent), ochem II, and the like.
+We’ll focus here on your second semester of junior year.
+Your class load during Winter semester probably includes biochemistry (or some equivalent), Ochem II, and the like.
 You should also have finished or be finishing your physics and core biology courses, as these will be vital to your success on the MCAT.
-I highly recommend focusing on your coursework during these months (January through May) rather than trying to double up with university studies at the same time as MCAT prep.
+I highly recommend focusing on your coursework during this final year, and especially in your final months (January through May) rather than trying to double up with university studies at the same time as MCAT prep.
 It makes no sense to neglect your core science classes to prepare for the MCAT or work on extracurriculars, as your science classes are your best preparation for the MCAT.
 And don’t forget that your GPA is a crucial factor in medical school admission decisions.

 Definitely continue your volunteering, research and other activities, but don’t let them get in the way of your learning.
 Some of you gunners will want to start studying for the MCAT during this semester, but I would precaution you not to overdo it.
 If you stick to the timeline I’m laying out here, you should be alright.
 Attending a MCAT prep class a couple nights a week, for example, would be a good way to start your prep, but spending 30 hours a week studying probably won’t do you much good in the grand scheme of things.
 (A qualifier: obviously, if you’ll be taking the MCAT soon after you semester ends, then you have no choice but to begin your heavy MCAT studies before the semester ends.)